-CE 120 Financial Literacy
+CE 120 Financial Literacy and College Costs 2 Credits

 Students will study the foundations of personal financial management, learning how to develop a personal financial plan and manage money.
 Topics include budgeting, debt, credit scores, banking, major purchases (such as a car or a house), insurance, retirement planning, taxes, student loan management, and asset building.
-Prerequisite: Grade of C or better in MATH 40 or placement into MATH 70A.
+Students will also learn about the cost of college, the price gaps between 2-year and 4-year public/private post-secondary institutions, rising cost of tuition, college cost planning, the importance of submitting the FAFSA (Free Application for Federal Student Aid) in a timely manner, how and where to search for diverse funding options, deadlines, and application procedures for funding options, and options for repayment of federal and private student loans.
+Recommended: TRiO participant.